joernmalzahn/OpenRobotDatabase/README.md

-# Open Robot Database
+# Open Robot Database (ORD)

-The Open Robot Database is...
+The Open Robot Database - short "ORD" essentially is a collection of yaml files listing properties of robots that you typially find in robot datasheets.
+The original motivation behind this project was to compare different robots to each other and get a picture on what the robots that I can buy would allow me to do in terms of payload capacity, maximum reachability, Cartesian velocity or repeatability.

 ## Some Examples